simonw/datasette/docs/publish.rst

 This exposes port 8001 inside the container as port 8081 on your host machine, so you can access the application at ``http://localhost:8081/``

+You can customize the port that is exposed by the countainer using the ``--port`` option:

+    datasette package mydatabase.db --port 8080

 A full list of options can be seen by running ``datasette package --help``:

 .. literalinclude:: datasette-package-help.txt